laurence-mccabe/rewind-js/README.md

-# RewindGH
+# rewind-js
-Displays words backwards - Palindrome test.
+This app uses javascript to perform string manipulation.
+It displays words backwards, peforming a palindrome test (words that read the same backwards as forwards).